ansible/community-docs/create_pr_quick_start_guide.rst

 There are two possible outcomes:

-  a) They have failed.
+- They have failed.
 Look at the output of the command.
 Fix the problem place in the code and run again.
 Repeat the cycle until the tests pass.
-  b) They have passed.
+- They have passed.
 Remember they failed originally?
 Our congratulations!
 You have fixed the bug.

 Submit a pull request
 =====================